Karthik2512/LogFileParserDemoCode/README.md

 temp_config.py --> A temporary config file with variables of file paths

 DemoLogFileParserCode.mkv --> Audio/screen recording to help explain the scripts and show how it works when tested with sample code.

+problem_statement.txt --> The problem statement at hand for which the scripts were written